psu-libraries/psulib_traject/README.md

    ```

 1. Index records
-   You can download the full marc records from https://psu.app.box.com/file/288054273524.
+   You can download a sample file from https://psu.app.box.com/file/287669838155.
    ```
    $ cd /path/to/psulib_traject
    $ traject -c psulib_config.rb /full/path/to/marcfile.mrc